 Note: Advancement to candidacy must be processed prior to completion of 12 semester units of master's degree course work.
 Candidates will not be permitted to take the comprehensive examination in the same semester they are advanced to candidacy.

 In addition to requirements listed in Graduate Degree and Program Requirements, candidates must meet the following requirements for graduation:

-- A minimum of 52 quarter units of acceptable work, with a minimum of 37 units completed at this university; Note: The program may not include more than 13 quarter units in approved CSUSB extension or transfer courses from other colleges/universities.
+- A minimum of 33 semester units of acceptable work, with a minimum of 23 semester units completed at this university.
+Note: The program may not include more than 9 semester units in approved CSUSB extension or transfer courses from other colleges/universities.
 CSUSB will not consider the transfer of course work from an institution which will not accept that work towards its own advanced degree program.

 - A grade point average of 3.0 ("B") in course work taken to satisfy the Master of Science degree requirements with no grade lower than a "B-" in all courses in the program;

-- Successful completion of the project/thesis and/or comprehensive examination to meet the university graduation writing requirement.
+- Successful completion of the project/thesis and/or comprehensive examination.

 |1.
 Early Childhood Special Education Option|

 |Seminar on Language and Literacy in Early Childhood Special Education|

 |Birth to Age Three Methods in Early Childhood Special Education|

 |Preschool through Kindergarten Methods in Early Childhood Special Education|